 BROADWAY ADVOCACY COALITION : 2020 ARTIVISM FELLOWSHIP

-I am grateful to be a member of the inaugural BAC Artivism Fellowship, which will provide financial support, mentorship, networking opportunities, and education workshops for artist-activists who use their tools to impact the world around us.
-This inaugural fellowship specifically supports Black, female-identifying artist-activists who use narrative or stories in our work focused on issues related to systemic racism and criminal justice reform.
+I am grateful to be a member of the inaugural BAC Artivism Fellowship, which provided financial support, mentorship, networking opportunities, and education workshops for artist-activists who use their tools to impact the world around us.
+This inaugural fellowship specifically supported Black, female-identifying artist-activists who use narrative or stories in our work focused on issues related to systemic racism and criminal justice reform.

 SUMMER 2020 UPDATE